attilathedud/cesgen/README.md

 The code is licensed under the Apache License, which means you are free to modify it however you desire.

+## 1.1.2 Changelog
+- Fixed some bugs with generating the manifest file.

 ## 1.1.1 Changelog
 - Fixed a bug where iterating through options wouldn't work on newer versions of Chrome.
 - Streamlined the option retrieval boilerplate.